suryahalim/cs169-1/README.md

 # Instructions

 ### Run the Server
-After downloading the files, change directory to cs169/bytlyn.
+After downloading the files, change the directory to cs169/bytlyn.
 Then, type rails server
 ```
 $ rails server
 ```

 ### Tests
-To run the testing, stay in current directory (cs169/bytlyn) and run rake test.
+To run the testing, stay in the current directory (cs169/bytlyn) and run rake test.
 ```
 $ rake test
 ```